 Using Natural Resources Canada's Guide to Residential Wood Heating (2002), common tree species for residential wood heating were cross referenced against the Government of Ontario's Tree Atlas to determine which species are found in the eastern Georgian Bay region.
-It was assumed that only regional tree species would be used for residential wood heating in the TC because of economic and logistic factors.
+It was assumed that only regional tree species would be used for residential wood heating in the MW because of economic and logistic factors.
 The seasoned cord weight of tree species found in the region were then averaged.

 The final assumption involved determining the technology through which the wood would actually be consumed and the corresponding emission factors.
 As per Environment and Climate Change Canada's National Greenhouse Gas Inventory 1990-2016: Greenhouse Gas Sources and Sinks in Canada (2017), wood consuming technologies have varying emission factors.
-However, given that wood is primarily used as a supplementary fuel source in the TC, the majority of households consuming wood do so with a conventional wood stove or fireplace.
-For calculation purposes, and given that these two consumption technologies have the same emission factors, it was thus assumed that all residential wood was consumed through these two technologies.
+However, given that wood is primarily used as a supplementary fuel source in the MW, it was assumed that the majority of households consuming wood do so with a conventional wood stove or fireplace.